 When in the best time to visit Colorado?
 As a local Coloradan and avid hiker and adventurer, I’ll give you the inside scoop, from the perspective of someone who lives and works in the Rocky Mountains.

 In this guide, I’ll give you the honest, unfiltered truth about the best time to visit Colorado.
-You’ll hear all the pros and cons of each season, and I’ll give you all the details on why certain times of year may be better than others, depending on what you plan on doing in the state.
+You’ll hear all the pros and cons of each season, and I’ll give you all the details on why certain times of year may be better than others.

-Truth: not every month and season out here is created equally.
+Truth: not every month and season in Colorado is created equally.
 So let’s dive in…what actually is the best time to visit Colorado?

 I like to joke that the only thing predictable about the weather and seasons in Colorado is that they’re unpredictable.